microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

     > terraform apply
     ```
 2. Enter _yes_ when Terraform prompts with a plan that will be deployed in Azure subscription.
-3. Make sure no errors.
+3. Make sure there are no errors.

 # Configure `Kubectl` to connect to AKS clusters
-1. Each cluster credentials will be placed in the specified `output_directory` which defaults to `./output`.
+1. Each cluster's credentials will be placed in the specified `output_directory` which defaults to `./output`.
-2. One kube config file will be created for each cluster with unique file name with `location` and `cluster-name` prefix that you can copy to your `~/.kube/config` directory or directly use the file in the shell.
+2. One kube config file will be created for each of clusters with unique file name with `location` and `cluster-name` prefix that you can copy to your `~/.kube/config` directory or directly use the file in the shell.
 * `location`: list of locations from the above configuration
     - `west_resource_group_location`
     - `central_resource_group_location`